ryancallaghan/ryancallaghan.github.io/index.md

 ## About Me
 ---
  Hi, I'm Ryan! <br><br>
- I am a senior studying Mechanical Engineering and concentrating in Biomedical Engineering at Stevens Institute of Technology.
+ I am a senior studying Mechanical Engineering as my undergrad, and Biomedical Engineering for my masters at Stevens Institute of Technology.
 I have experience with 3D computer-aided design, drafting technical reports, conducting research on medical products, and working in cross-functional teams.
 I want to help develop medical devices that enhance and even save people's lives.
 I am also a very active person.
 I have been swimming since I was 5 years old, and enjoy going snowboarding in the winter.
 I also love socializing and meeting new people.
 This website serves to showcase some of the engineering projects I have been a part of during my academic career.
  <br><br>

 ## Portfolio